These pin’s were made for walking.

 Miles apart, but never closer.

-Firstly today I would like to start by wishing happy fourth year wedding anniversary to my beautiful wife, Jen.
-Thousand of miles apart and unable to share our day together unfortunately.
-Though she still made sure I had a card to open too.
+First things first – I want to wish a happy fourth wedding anniversary to my beautiful wife, Jen.
+Thousands of miles apart and unable to spend the day together, unfortunately.
+But she still made sure I had a card to open.
 She’s the best!

-All going well with the stem cell extraction on Tuesday, providing a whole 3 million of the troopers, I was rewarded with a day of rest ahead of the four days chemotherapy I’m about to undertake.
+After a successful stem cell extraction on Tuesday – delivering a solid 3 million troopers – I was rewarded with a day of rest before diving into four days of chemotherapy.

 [Like a bolt to the head – out!]

-Knock knock!
 In walks the clatter of my Chemotherapy breakfast.
-It’s 9.30am – I’ve slept almost comatose for 15 hours.
-And to think that I stopped taking the sleeping pills a couple of nights ago!
+It’s 9:30 am – I’ve slept almost comatose for 15 hours.
+And to think I stopped taking sleeping pills a couple of nights ago!

 Day 1 – Chemotherapy

-Bring out the guns, the sloth-like MS won’t know what’s hit it!!
+Bring out the big guns – the MS won’t know what’s hit it!!

-Three hours came and went very smoothly indeed.
-Other than the occasional loo interruptions.
-Seeing myself pushing a drip towards the sanctuary was certainly something I’d have rather waited to see in my geri’ days.
+Three hours came and went very smoothly.
+Other than the occasional loo break.
+Walking a drip stand toward the toilet and back… is probably an image I’d have preferred to save for my geriatric days.

-Thank you for everyones fantastic messages today, sadly with everything setting in, I am beginning to feel really sleepy now and will try to get around to them as soon as I can.
+Thank you for all your fantastic messages today.
+With everything doing it’s job, I’m really starting to feel tired – so I’ll try to get back to everyone as soon as I can.

 Thank you – I really am feeling the love, and it means the world to me. xxx